Garage fire in Wilbraham contained

 WILBRAHAM, Mass.
-(WWLP) – A garage fire was contained this Friday morning on Forest Street in Wilbraham.
+(WWLP) – A garage fire was contained this Friday morning on Forrest Street in Wilbraham.

 The Wilbraham Fire Department told 22News that the fire was in an attached garage that extended into the breeze way.
 Both the garage and the breeze way were significantly damaged.